alexalemi/battleship/README.md

 If it is not your turn, the engine will notify you of your opponents guess in the form a comma separated tuple

     0, 5\n

-or, if you just lost, you will recieve a single 'L\n'
+or, if you just lost, you will recieve a single 'L\n':

+    L